 Most early designs in RIS prototype avoided complex algorithms to verify the steering capability of RIS technology in a single-user case.
 Nevertheless, in order to characterize the capability of RIS serving multi-user wireless communication systems, the configuration of RIS requires a more strict method.
 Considering the need of applying in the real prototype, we divide the problem of configuring RIS into two separate sub-problems, i.e., channel estimation and multi-user beamforming.

 The channel estimation problem in an RIS-aided system is tough due to the passive nature of the elements and the high dimensionality of the entire surface.
 Early algorithm research works focused on simple signal processing techniques such as the Least Square/Linear Minimum Mean Square Error (LS/LMMSE) estimation method based on pilots.
 These traditional methods do not effectively solve the challenge of high dimensionality.
 To further reduce the dimensionality, one possible method is to exploit the structure properties of the channel vector\cite{wei2021channel}.
 Along this line, we introduce the angular domain channel model and formulate the channel estimation with Compressed Sensing (CS) terminology.
 Specifically, we propose to generate the measurement matrix as Rademacher distribution to match the 1-bit quantized RIS prototype.
 Moreover, we utilize Expectation Maximization-Generalized Approximate Message Passage (EM-GAMP) algorithm to obtain the cascaded CSI in RIS model.
-Based on the estimated CSI, the central mission of multi-user beamforming algorithms is to design the reflection coefficients of each RIS element by formulating multi-user beamforming as an optimization in a mathematical expression, to reach different goals according to different application scenarios.
+Based on the estimated CSI, the central mission of multi-user beamforming algorithms is to design the reflection coefficients by formulating multi-user beamforming as an optimization in a mathematical expression, to reach different goals according to different application scenarios.
 However, the main challenges of these algorithms when applied to practical prototypes includes the non-convexity introduced by the objective function and quantized constraints, and the high dimensionality.